Supporting community projects

 – United States governmental entities.

-– Meta will be collecting your data through the grant application process, which will be used in accordance with our data policy.
-Please read your country specific terms and conditions for more details.
+– Meta will be collecting your data through the grant application process, which will be used in accordance with our Privacy Policy.
+Please read your country-specific terms and conditions for more details.

 Eligible communities